Logo Futurismo

 David Rodrigues | The unique vineyards with protective basalt walls and a magical view on Faial island.

+As mentioned in the part about the most beautiful hikes on Pico island, the Criação Velha trail is to be distinguished due to its highlights and singular beauty.
 From walking surrounded by old volcanic vineyards to swimming in the crystal clear waters of the natural pool nearby, to seeing interesting geological and volcanological patterns, this trail is full of surprises.

 Located in the municipality of Madalena, this hike was recognized in 2011 by BootsnAll for its landscape and cultural diversity.
 It shows a perfect example of the Protected Landscape of the Wine Culture, classified by UNESCO as a World Heritage Site since 2004.